 You picked out the perfect sustainable backpack!
 But what about all the goodies you need to stuff in it?
 We've rounded up the best Eco Friendly Zero Waste School Supplies your kids will love.
 From pencils to pens to notebooks, we've got you covered.

 Opting for 100% recycled paper is a great way to support the planet.
-Be on the lookout for a third-party certification like Green Seal, EcoLogo, The Chlorine Free Products Association and of course the Forest Stewardship Council (FSC).
+Be on the lookout for a third-party certification like Green Seal, EcoLogo, The Chlorine Free Products Association, and the Forest Stewardship Council (FSC).

-Printworks makes paper from 100% recycled post-consumer waste that comes from beverage and food containers and is certified by FSC and is also chlorine-free.
-Most recycled papers are made with only 30% recycled fiber, this paper is 100% recycled content and it's around the same price.
+Printworks makes paper from 100% recycled post-consumer waste from beverage and food containers, is certified by FSC, and is also chlorine-free.
+Most recycled papers are made with only 30% recycled fiber; this paper is 100% recycled content and is around the same price.
 So choosing this paper is a no-brainer!

 Staples also carries 100% recycled paper products.
 This paper is FSC certified and made with 100% post-consumer recycled content, which is fantastic.
 The higher the post-consumer content the better!